spiko-tech/contracts/README.md

 - **Spiko US T-Bills Money Market Fund** (USTBL)
 - **Spiko EU T-Bills Money Market Fund** (EUTBL)

-If you're eager to dive deeper into Spiko, explore our [website](https://www.spiko.xyz), delve into our [documentation](https://docs.spiko.xyz), and stay updated with our [blog](https://www.spiko.xyz/blog).
+If you're eager to dive deeper into Spiko, explore our [website](https://www.spiko.xyz), and stay updated with our [blog](https://www.spiko.xyz/blog).
 Do not hesitate to reach out!

 ## Overview

 The token contrat is an UUPS-upgradeable ERC-20 token leveraging OpenZeppelin's contracts.
-It is also ERC-1363 compliant.
+It is also ERC-1363 compliant and support both ERC-2612 (ERC-20 Permit Extension) and ERC-2771 (Meta Transactions).
 The redemption contract allows for token holders to redeem their fund shares.
 The oracle contract implements Chainlink's `AggregatorV3Interface`.
 A Permission Manager governs all the privileged functions of these contracts.

-If you are curious about our design choices for these contracts, we've written a [blogpost](https://www.spiko.xyz/blog) on the topic.
+If you are curious about our design choices for these contracts, we'll write an article on our [blog](https://www.spiko.xyz/blog) soon on the topic.

 ## Third-party audit